 You Will Need The Following Items

 - A yoghurt maker or a jar large enough to hold one litre of milk

 - A stainless steel pot or glass jug if planning to heat the milk in a microwave

 - An esky to put the jar in or a blanket and a warm spot if you do not have a yoghurt maker

 - Approximately 1 litre of Coconut Cream

 - 1 tablespoon or so of sugar or alternative food source for the culture.

 Avoid using honey as the antibacterial properties may hinder the culture growth.

-- 2 to 3 teaspoons of Classic Pectin or Smooth Gel
+- 2 to 3 teaspoons of Classic Pectin or 1 to 2 tablespoons of Smooth Gel

 - 1 dose of Yoghurt Starter Culture